The $P_{cs}(4459)$ pentaquark from a combined effective field theory and phenomenological perspective: The hyperfine splitting

+where it is interesting to notice that its size is identical to the previous estimation based on $f_{\pi}$ and $f_{K}$.
+The experience in the light-baryon sector suggests breakings larger than the previous estimation~\cite{Haidenbauer:2014rna}, where repulsion increases with the number of strange quarks.
+The recent discovery of the $Z_{cs}$~\cite{Ablikim:2020hsk} allows for a comparison of the couplings required to reproduce the $Z_c$/$Z_c^*$~\cite{Albaladejo:2015lob} and $Z_{cs}$~\cite{Yang:2020nrt} as virtual states, with attraction apparently increasing with the strange quark content (though the uncertainties are large).

+Independently of the derivation, if SU(3)-breaking corrections reach a certain level they would lead to unbound $\bar{D} \Xi_c'$ and $\bar{D} \Xi_c^*$ systems.
+In particular this will happen for

-for $\Lambda = 0.5 (1.0)\,{\rm GeV}$, where we indicate which pentaquark we are referring to in the parentheses.
-This bound holds almost unchanged if we change $C_a(P_{cs}^{('/*)})$ by $D_b(P_{cs})$, from which we infer that the existence of the two $\bar{D}^* \Xi$ bound states is robust.
-Still, $D_a$ has been derived from the phenomenological relation in Eq.~(\ref{eq:DEC-ratio}) for which the errors are difficult to assess but could very well be at the $30\%$ level (with the same comments applicable to $E_b$).
+for $\Lambda = 0.75 (0.5-1.0)\,{\rm GeV}$, where we indicate which pentaquark we are referring to in the parentheses.
+In this regard the previous $20\%$ estimations indicate that the SU(3)-symmetry partner of the $P_c(4312)$ pentaquark is still likely to bind.
+The eventual observation of a $\bar{D} \Xi_c'$ molecular pentaquark could bring light to this issue.